-Background checks are required by some of the PA Program's clinical affiliates; therefore, national security and criminal background checks are required for all physician assistant students.
-The student is required to submit to a background check prior to matriculation and before the start of the clinical phase of the program.
+Because they are required by some of the PA Program's clinical affiliates, national security and criminal background checks are required for all physician assistant students.
+The student is required to submit to a background check prior to matriculation and again before the start of the clinical phase of the program.
 Some clinical affiliates may request a repeat background check and/or a more substantial background check prior to accepting a student at a clinical site.
-In addition, drug and alcohol screenings (initial and random screenings) may be required at the discretion of the clinical affiliates prior to accepting a student at a clinical site and during the clinical rotation period at the site.
+In addition, drug and alcohol screenings (initial and random screenings) may be required at the discretion of the clinical affiliates prior to accepting a student at a clinical rotation period at the site.
 The Pfeiffer University MS-PAS Program, with its obligation to protect the public, may, at its discretion, mandate drug and alcohol testing of its students in any phase of the PA training program.